26 Great Books on Vietnam

 Bill Hayton’s writing is dry, and he rarely puts his personality or personal life into his writing.
 So, the book can be boring at times.

-Another great book on this list of books on Vietnam is the memoir by Le Ly Hayslip When Heaven and Earth Changed Places.
 Hayslip grew up in a poor family in a small village that became a battleground in the war.
 Both the North and South accused her of being a spy for the other side, and as a result, she was tortured, raped, and sentenced to death.
-She and her mother fled their small village to live in Saigon where she uses worked various jobs from housekeeper to black marketeer to prostitute.
+She and her mother fled their small village to live in Saigon where she worked various jobs from housekeeper to black marketeer to prostitute.
 She married an American contractor, had a son, and moved to the United States.

-Books on Vietnam: Cooking
+Books on Vietnam: Food

-After my first trip to Vietnam, I became obsessed with Vietnamese food, and I bought and borrowed cookbooks and scoured the internet for videos on the food.
+After my first trip to Vietnam, I became obsessed with Vietnamese food, and I bought and borrowed cookbooks and scoured the internet for videos on how to cook it.
 I tried making pho and other noodle dishes, Cha Ca (fish in turmeric and dill), stews, banh mi, and other dishes.
-Here is a list of my favorite cookbooks:21.
-The Banh Mi Cookbook: Crazy Delicious Recipes for Vietnamese Sandwiches

 Andrea Nguyen (2014)